Dashron/Roads/README.md

 	    // This would also be a good place to identify the authenticated user, or api app and add it to the extras

-    	// execute the actual route, and return the response return next(extras);
+    	// execute the actual resource method, and return the response return next(extras);
     });

-    // Example of resource route that accepts the extra data from an `onRequest` handler.
-This would be called when `onRequest` calls `next(extras)`
-    GET : function* (url, body, headers, extras) {
-    	extras.example === "test";
-    }

 ### API.request(`string` method, `string` url, `dynamic` body, `object` headers)
 **Make a request to the API.**

-This function will locate the appropriate route for the provided parameters and execute it and return a <link>thenable (Promises/A compatible promise).
+This function will locate the appropriate <link>resource method for the provided parameters and execute it and return a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A).
-On success, you should receive a <link>Response object On failure, you should receive an error.
-This error might be an <link>HttpError
+On success, you should receive a [Response](#roadsresponse) object On failure, you should receive an error.
+This error might be an [HttpError](#roadshttperror)

     var promise = api.request('GET', '/users/dashron');